- Fashion and Beauty»

 Finding the perfect pair of vintage men's eyeglasses can be rather tricky, mostly because there's a limited supply of authentic pairs out there, and lots of other people are trying to get them before you do!
 The price of vintage eyeglass frames for men is a little bit high as a result, but certainly not unreasonable compared to a new set.

-The best place, in my experience, to track down a cool pair of men's vintage glasses frames is your localvintage store.
+The best place, in my experience (buying them as gifts for my male friends, and husband, of course), to track down a cool pair of men's vintage glasses frames is your local vintage store.
 If you live in a larger city you should have plenty of options.
 The vintage store I frequent has a large basket full of vintage frames that they get from various sources.
 You have to sift through a lot of duds, but it can be a fun process.

 Another option for you is reproductions.
 Because of the renewed popularity of vintage men's eyeglass frames, many manufacturers are starting to recreate some classic looks.
 Most will follow the standard thick-framed geek chic look that's popular right now, but you can find vintage aviators and other styles too.
 Reproductions will be at least as expensive as a conventional new set of frames.